Bulacan: The Philippine Revolution

-In an earlier period during 1890, Malolos was a hot spot of Liberal Ilustrados, notably the "20 Women of Malolos", who exerted pressure for education under a Filipino professor.
+In an earlier period during 1890, Malolos was a hot spot of Liberal Ilustrados, notably the "20 Women of Malolos", who exerted pressure for education under Filipino professors.
 However, the first phase of the revolution ceased in 1897 with the signing of the Pact of Biak-na-Bato in San Miguel.
-Under its terms, the leaders were to go to Hong Kong and reside there.
-Under the illusory peace created by the pact, the end of 1897 saw the greater determination on the part of the Filipinos to carry on the revolution.
+Under its terms, the leaders of the revolution were to go to Hong Kong and reside there.
+Under the illusory peace created by the pact, the end of 1897 saw greater determination on the part of the Filipinos to carry on the revolutionary struggle.

 In early 1898, the provinces of Zambales, Ilocos, Pampanga, Bulacan, Laguna, Pangasinan, Nueva Ecija, Tarlac, and Camarines rose again.
 In Central Luzon, a revolutionary government was organized under General Francisco Macabulos, a Kapampangan revolutionary leader of La Paz, Tarlac.

+Pandi was, in 1896-97, with the "Kakarong Republic", the early epicenter of revolutionary fevor.
+Despite its defeat in the Battle of Kakarong de Sili, the memory of the Kakarong defenders still remain as part of the history and heritage of Bulacan as the first organized revolutionary government established in the era of the Revolution.

-American Colonial era
+American colonial period

-The Americans established a local Philippine government in the Philippines when they held the first municipal election in the country in the city of Baliwag on May 6, 1899.
+The Americans established a local Philippine government in the Philippines when they held the first municipal election in the country in Baliwag on May 6, 1899.
 At the beginning of the American rule, 1899–1900, Malolos became the headquarters of the Military Governor of the Philippines at Casa Real.
-On February 27, 1901, the Philippine Commission officially transferred the seat of government to Malolos, and the Casa Real de Malolos was the seat of the Provincial Governor from 1900 to 1930 until the completion of the capitol building at Barangay Guinhawa, Malolos City.
+On February 27, 1901, the Philippine Commission officially transferred the seat of government to Malolos, and the Casa Real de Malolos was the seat of the Provincial Governor from 1900 to 1930 until the completion of the capitol building at Guinhawa, Malolos.

-World War II
+Japanese occupation

 In 1942, at the height of World War II, the Japanese Imperial Army occupied Bulacan and made Casa Real de Malolos its headquarters.
 In 1945, combined Filipino and American forces and local guerrillas attacked the Japanese Imperial Forces and liberated Bulacan.

-Postwar Era

-After the war, Bulacan was embroiled in the rebellion of Hukbalahap Guerrillas.

-In February 1945, Huk Squadron 77 composed of 109 veteran guerillas was surrounded, shot, and buried in a mass grave in Malolos, Bulacan.
+After the war, Bulacan was embroiled in the Hukbalahap Rebellion.
+In February 1945, Huk Squadron 77 composed of 109 veteran guerillas was surrounded, shot, and buried in a mass grave in Malolos.